Skip to Main Content

-McDonald was a leader in the African American community.³ He joined two other prominent African American USC alumni, his half-sister Vada and her husband John Somerville, to form a partnership to finance the creation of the Hotel Somerville in 1928.² The hotel served as an important cultural center for the Central Avenue African American community in Los Angeles and housed delegates to the 1928 NAACP convention,² (the first NAACP convention held in the western United States).
-At the time, black residents were not allowed to stay in any of the major hotels in the city.
+McDonald was a leader in the Black community.³ He joined two other prominent Black USC alumni, his half-sister Vada and her husband John Somerville, to form a partnership to finance the creation of the Hotel Somerville in 1928.² The hotel served as an important cultural center for the Central Avenue Black community in Los Angeles and housed delegates to the 1928 NAACP convention,² (the first NAACP convention held in the western United States).
+At the time, Black residents were not allowed to stay in any of the major hotels in the city.

-One of the most prominent black L.A. attorneys of his time, McDonald served as an inspiration to such future USC Law School alumni as Edwin L. Jefferson ’31 and Crispus Wright ‘38⁴ (also featured in this collection of profiles).
+One of the most prominent Black L.A. attorneys of his time, McDonald served as an inspiration to such future USC Law School alumni as Edwin L. Jefferson ’31 and Crispus Wright ‘38 (also featured in this collection of profiles).

 Sources: ¹L.A.
 Daily Mirror, ²Homestead Museum, ³USC Law Magazine (Spring, 1996, p.
 8), ⁴USC Law Magazine (Fall, 1997, p.
 17)